April Baker-Bell

 April Baker-Bell is an American academic and the author of Linguistic Justice: Black Language, Literacy, Identity, and Pedagogy.
 She is the 2020 recipient of the Orwell Award from the National Council of Teachers of English.

 She is a native of Detroit, Michigan, and was previously an associate professor in the English department of Michigan State University.

+Her research approaches topics that combine Black language and literacies, as well as anti-Black racism.